HumbertoGlez/HumbertoGlez.github.io/index.md

 Academic Information
 ======

-I am currently persuing a Bachelor of Science in Computer Science and Technology (BCT) at ITESM Campus Monterrey, I was accepted to the Honors program in which I am required to take more advance courses.
+I am currently persuing a Bachelor of Science in Computer Science and Technology (BCT) at ITESM Campus Monterrey, I was accepted to the Honors program in which I am required to take more advanced courses.
 I speak fluent Spanish and English, beginner French and I'm currently learning German.